 As we mentioned above, this section focuses on changes in your behavior that can have a beneficial effect on your skin.
 If you do these for a while, you might even get clear skin in 30 days.
 But regardless, developing healthy habits is an integral part on the journey to clear skin forever.
 Here are the things you can do, stop doing, or just do differently.

 Any way we turn it, makeup isn’t a friend to your skin.
 It covers up healthy skin and prevents it from functioning normally.
-The powders, oils and substances found in makeup can often end up clogging up skin pores, paving the way for acne.
+The powders, oils, and substances found in makeup can often end up clogging up skin pores, paving the way for acne.
 Surely, you would seek to avoid this, but you would also seek to avoid looking less than perfect out in town.
 So, what is a girl to do?

 Well, there is a middle ground here.
 For a start, rethink the amount of makeup and consider if it is possible to use less.
 You know, sometimes less is more, and when we consider makeup in the context of skin health and acne, the saying is literally true.
-Next, if you really need to put makeup on, focus on using a quality, safe foundation.
+Next, if you really need to put makeup on, focus on using a high quality, safe foundation.
 After all, it is the foundation that has direct contact with your skin, so the better the foundation, the happier your skin.

 I know, I know.
 Coffee is everywhere and it’s just a matter of time until babies too begin to drink it.
 On its own, it has some beneficial properties (coffee is a powerful antioxidant), but we don’t really drink it pure, do we?
 Most often than not, we add tons of sugar, milk and all sorts of creams to it, which turns it into a very different beast.
-As we explained in our in-depth article on coffee’s effects on acne, the added milks and sugars affect a number of important metabolic processes.
+As we explained in our in-depth article on coffee’s effects on acne, the added milk and sugar affect a number of important metabolic processes.
 Some of these changes make our immune systems more reactive, thus increasing the likelihood of inflammation.
 Others make our bodies produce more skin oil (sebum), which provides fertile ground for acne-causing bacteria.

 So if you are an avid coffee drinker facing persistent skin problems, or an acne problem, here’s what you can do.
 Try to reduce your coffee intake for one month, or if possible, give it up completely.
 Do this experiment for a month, and see if you can get clear skin in 30 days.
 Chances are that you will see visible improvements.